-Apache Hive is a data warehouse system for Hadoop, which enables data summarization, querying, and analysis of data by using HiveQL (a query language similar to SQL.
+Apache Hive is a data warehouse system for Hadoop.
+Hive enables data summarization, querying, and analysis of data.
+Hive queries are written in HiveQL, which is a query language similar to SQL.

 Hive allows you to project structure on largely unstructured data.
-After you define the structure, you can use Hive to query that data without knowledge of Java or MapReduce.
-HiveQL (the Hive query language) allows you to write queries with statements that are similar to T-SQL.
+After you define the structure, you can use HiveQL to query the data without knowledge of Java or MapReduce.

 Hive also supports custom serializer/deserializers (SerDe) for complex or irregularly structured data.
-For more information, see How to use a custom JSON SerDe with HDInsight.
+For more information, see the How to use a custom JSON SerDe with HDInsight document.

 Hive internal tables vs external tables

-set hive.execution.engine=tez; DROP TABLE log4jLogs; CREATE EXTERNAL TABLE log4jLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ' STORED AS TEXTFILE LOCATION 'wasbs:///example/data/'; SELECT t4 AS sev, COUNT(*) AS count FROM log4jLogs WHERE t4 = '[ERROR]' AND INPUT__FILE__NAME LIKE '%.log' GROUP BY t4;
+set hive.execution.engine=tez; DROP TABLE log4jLogs; CREATE EXTERNAL TABLE log4jLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ' STORED AS TEXTFILE LOCATION '/example/data/'; SELECT t4 AS sev, COUNT(*) AS count FROM log4jLogs WHERE t4 = '[ERROR]' AND INPUT__FILE__NAME LIKE '%.log' GROUP BY t4;

 In the previous example, the HiveQL statements perform the following actions: